MrKumarAviraj/MrKumarAviraj.github.io/index.md

 <!-- 🔹 Banner -->
 <img class="banner-img" src="/images/banner.png" alt="The MakersRoom Banner">

+### Welcome to The Makers Room 👋

+**The Makers Room** is a learning space for students and hobbyists to explore
+**Arduino, ESP32, Robotics, AI, and coding** through hands-on projects, tutorials and maker-friendly experiments.

 <!-- 🔹 Latest Blogs -->
 <h2 class="section-title">📝 Latest Blog Posts</h2>